Information that Must be Disclosed to UC Berkeley

 Filing required under policies established by

-• State of California (non-federal funding, and gifts)
+• State of California 700U (state funding, industry funding, and gifts)

 • APM 025 (other than HSCP)